Indonesia denies its fires are causing blankets of haze in neighboring Malaysia

 Bakar provided government data showing that, while it fluctuates, air quality in the regions where the peat and forest fires were found in the past week were getting better.

-“We are still working to handle the forest and land fires in Borneo and Sumatra islands as well as possible.
-And the picture of the situation on the ground is getting better," she said, adding that rain was aiding the process in multiple areas, including through government rain-seeding efforts.
+"We are still working to handle the forest and land fires in Borneo and Sumatra islands as well as possible.
+And the picture of the situation on the ground is getting better," she said, adding that rain was aiding the process in multiple areas, including through government cloud seeding efforts.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.